-Galveston’s iconic “Queen of the Gulf”, Hotel Galvez & Spa®, 2024 Seawall Blvd., opens its doors for a special night of live music, craft beer, speakeasy inspired cocktails and more as part of a Friday Night Revue Prevue on May 19.
-This new addition to the annual contest will feature the first public introductions of the 2017 bathing beauties and a special performance by Dandy Wellington & His Band from 6 to 9 p.m.
+Galveston’s iconic “Queen of the Gulf”, Hotel Galvez & Spa®, 2024 Seawall Blvd., opens its doors for a special night of curated music, craft beer, speakeasy inspired cocktails and more as part of a Friday Night Revue Prevue on April 27.
+This new addition to the annual contest will feature the first public introductions of the 2018 bathing beauties, a special phonograph DJ set by Amelia Foxtrot, and is hosted by Dandy Wellington from 6 to 7:30 p.m.
 Admission is free and vintage attire is encouraged.

 Be sure to come in your vintage best for this new event, one lucky person will be awarded a coveted Beach Revue winner’s sash for “Best Vintage Dressed”.